-The Armistice was agreed upon and signed at 5.10am on 11th November 1918.
-It came into effect at eleven am on the eleventh day of the eleventh month in 1918.
-The Armistice was an agreement for peace and no more fighting.
+The Armistice was signed at 5.10am on 11th November 1918.
+The agreement to end the fighting came into effect at eleven am on the eleventh day of the eleventh month.
 If any of the terms of the Armistice were broken by Germany, fighting would begin again with 48 hours' notice.